RadekChojka04/Data_Mining/README.md

 ### Principal Component Analysis (City Quality of Life dataset):

 Performed PCA on a multidimensional dataset of global city metrics.
-The analysis includes data standardization, variance evaluation, and interpreting loadings to identify the most significant indicators of urban quality of life.
+The analysis includes data standardization, variance evaluation and interpreting loadings to identify the most significant indicators of urban quality of life.

 ## Report_2